coderHook/Learning-Vue.js/README.md

-# Exercises to learn Vue.js
+# Exercises used to learn Vue.js 2.0
 #### ( solved by me )

 Exercise      | Skills Learned